Henri Verdier

-Henri Verdier (born 1968 in Toulouse) is a French entrepreneur and digital specialist who has been serving as the country's ambassador for digital affairs since 2018.
-Previousy he was the French State Chief Technology Officer (CTO) from 2015 to 2018 and, before, the Head of Etalab, the French Agency for Public Open data.
+Henri Verdier (born 1968 in Toulouse) is a French entrepreneur and digital specialist who has been serving as the country's ambassador for digital affairs from 2018 to 2025.
+Previously he was the French State Chief Technology Officer (CTO) from 2015 to 2018 and, before, the Head of Etalab, the French Agency for Public Open data.
+He now heads the INRIA Foundation.